Skip to main content

 Our Food Network: Local Orgs

-Where can I use SNAP Benefits?
+Where can I use SNAP?

-What exactly are SNAP Benefits?
+What are SNAP Benefits?

-What can I use SNAP Benefits For?
+What can I buy with SNAP

-SNAP can be used for:
+SNAP can be used to buy:

 • Fruits and vegetables